eliahuhorwitz/3D-ADS/README.md

 ### Preprocessing
 As mentioned in the paper, the results reported use the preprocessed dataset. <br>
 While this preprocessing helps in cases where depth images are used, when using the point cloud the results are less pronounced. <br>
-The preprocessing script is provided, however, it may take a few hours to run.
+It may take a few hours to run the preprocessing.
 Results for the preprocessed dataset are reported below. <br>

 To run the preprocessing
 ```bash